 Why Did Lydia Sell Purple Cloth?

 As mentioned, Lydia sold purple, but what does it mean that Lydia was a seller of purple?
 It’s not referring to clothes or jewelry as we would think.
-Instead, the scriptures are talking about the expensive purple dye that was made by the Phoenicians and used by royalty and the wealthy.
-Have you ever heard of the saying ‘to be born into a wealthy lifestyle called “born in the purple”?
+Instead, the scriptures talk about the expensive purple dye that was made by the Phoenicians and used by royalty and the wealthy.
+Have you ever heard of the saying “to be born into a wealthy lifestyle” is called “born in the purple”?

 If you remember in Luke 16:19, the rich man of Jesus’ parable was “clothed in purple”.
 The dye was made from the murex sea snail by a well-guarded process according to the book of Maccabees – which calls it “purple of the sea”.
 Supposedly, it took 10-12,000 of the creatures to produce one gram of dye.
 Wow, that’s a lot of sea creatures!

 Lydia and the Color Purple in the Bible

 The Bible often symbolizes the color purple with authority, wealth, luxury, and, at times, mockery.
 Its significance varies depending on the context in which it appears in the biblical narrative.